CardinalNow/TerraformWorkshop/challenges/06-publicmoduleregistry/README.md

 ![](../../img/2018-05-14-08-18-48.png)

-Now that we have the networking infrastructure applied, we can view the outputs with terraform by running `terraform output -module networking`.
+Now that we have the networking infrastructure applied, we can view the outputs with terraform by running `terraform output -module network`.

-> Note: Because we are using a module, the outputs are not available at the root module, hence the need to specify the `-module networking` option.
+> Note: Because we are using a module, the outputs are not available at the root module, hence the need to specify the `-module network` option.

 ```sh
 $ terraform output -module network